Deci-AI/super-gradients/documentation/source/Recipes_Training.md

 ## Recipe Structure
-If you brows the YAML files in the `recipes` directory you will see some file containing the saved-key `defaults` at the beginning of the file.
+When browsing the YAML files in the `recipes` directory, you'll notice that some files contain the key `defaults` at the beginning of the file.
 Here's an example of what this looks like:

 ```yaml
 defaults: